-This could include projects in the areas of on-road battery electric cars, vans, trucks and buses, the specified off-road vehicles, and associated technologies or services.
+This could include projects in the areas of on-road battery electric or the specified off-road vehicles, and associated technologies or services.
 Hydrogen fuel cell vehicles and technologies will only be considered if they make use of New Zealand's renewable electricity advantage, and are proposed for cases that are hard to electrify and have a ready supply of hydrogen (independent of the fund) available and accessible at a reasonable cost and distance from supply).